brexhq/bazel-kotlin-vscode-extension/README.md

 ## Example
 You can try the extension out on [this](https://github.com/smocherla-brex/bazel-kls-example) repo to find out how it works.

+## Contributing
+Please check existing [Github issues](https://github.com/smocherla-brex/bazel-kotlin-vscode-extension/issues) if you have a feature request or a bug.

+### Development
+Working on changes scoped to just the extension should be fairly straightforward following the VSCode [guides](https://code.visualstudio.com/api/extension-guides/overview).

+If you're trying to integrate changes to the language server into the extension and test it end-to-end, please follow instructions [here](https://github.com/smocherla-brex/kotlin-language-server-bazel-support/blob/main/DEVELOPMENT.md).

 ## TODO

 - [ ] Some more performance improvements to the completions.
 - [ ] Improve performance with large files and especially with growing symbol index.
+- [ ] Debugger support

 ## Configuration options